Foods that could be headache and migraine trigger

 by | Jan 15, 2016 | general, Health, Migraine | 0 comments

-Your headache can go worse to become a migraine.
-Believe it or not, there are some foods that could prove to be headache and migraine triggers.
-So, recognize those food items and discipline your food habit to avoid any such traumatic condition.
+Your headache can get worse and become a migraine.
+Believe it or not, some foods could prove to be headache and migraine triggers.
+So, recognize those food items and discipline your food habits to avoid any such traumatic condition.

-Migraines are often prompted by some triggers, including emotional stress, insomnia, diet, illness and medicinal side-effects.
-The state of severe or chronic headache can happen to anyone, whether he or she is normal or suffering from any health conditions.
-Your worst headache could possibly lead to migraine and some food triggers simply intensify the condition like no other.
+Triggers, including emotional stress, insomnia, diet, illness, and medicinal side effects, often prompt migraines.
+A severe or chronic headache can happen to anyone, whether normal or suffering from any health condition.
+Your worst headache could lead to a migraine, and some food triggers intensify the condition like no other.

-It’s not that you are restricted to eating in restaurants or attend your party, but you have to be careful in your food selection to avoid diet causing migraines.
-Some foods are notorious for causing severe headache, but again, it’s not applicable to all.
+You are not restricted to eating in restaurants or attending parties, but you have to be careful in your food selection to avoid diets that cause migraines.
+Some foods are notorious for causing severe headaches, but this does not apply to all.

 Probable food triggers for migraines:

-The scientific studies have proved that few foods and/or some particular food substances and beverages can cause severe headache.
-Some of those drinks and foods that fuel migraine headaches can be included as:
+Scientific studies have proved that a few foods and some particular food substances and beverages can cause severe headaches.
+Some of those drinks and foods that fuel migraine headaches can be included:

 Caffeine:

-The consumption of too little or too much amount of caffeine could prove to be a headache and a migraine trigger.
-It’s a double-edged sword for headaches as ideal amount can ease the pain while excess amount can pinch your head.
-Reduction in caffeinated beverages may help you ease headache and you can also take some decaffeinated items as good options.
+Consuming too little or too much caffeine could trigger headaches and migraines.
+It’s a double-edged sword for headaches, as the ideal amount can ease the pain, while an excess amount can pinch your head.
+Reducing your intake of caffeinated beverages may help ease headaches, and you can also consider some decaffeinated items as good options.

-It’s better to limit the intake of caffeine and withdraw the demand of sodas and coffee for reducing migraine wave.
+It’s better to limit the intake of caffeine and withdraw the demand for sodas and coffee to reduce migraine waves.

 Chocolate:

-Chocolate is a possible trigger food because it contains amino acid tyramine.
-Those women who tend to eat more chocolate during hormonal changes and from stress can witness the wave of severe headaches.
-Its amino acid can augment blood vessel the activity, resulting headache that’s also known as phenyl ethylamine.
-Research studies say you can take a small but satisfying amount of chocolate and it’s good for health.
+Chocolate is a possible trigger food because it contains the amino acid tyramine.
+Those women who tend to eat more chocolate during hormonal changes and from stress can witness a wave of severe headaches.
+Its amino acid can augment blood vessel activity, resulting in headaches known as phenylethylamine.
+Research studies say you can take a small but satisfying amount of chocolate, which is good for your health.
 But, if you are already experiencing diet-causing migraines, then it’s better to avoid chocolate and any other food triggers.

 Alcohol and red wine:

-Alcohol triggers headache that it’s very obvious to see the next day of booze.
-Your hangover brings some sort of migraine that may linger for the day.
-The new research study claims that phytochemicals called phenols found in red wine can bring on severe headache.
+Alcohol triggers headaches that it’s very obvious to see the next day of booze.
+Your hangover brings some migraine that may linger for the day.
+The new research study claims that phytochemicals called phenols found in red wine can bring on severe headaches.

-There are some compounds in whiskey, beer and other forms of alcohol that reduce the levels of serotonin, also called happy hormone, in the brain can create a condition that allows migraine attack.
+There are some compounds in whiskey, beer, and other forms of alcohol that reduce the levels of serotonin, also called the happy hormone, in the brain, which can create a condition that allows migraine attacks.
 Alcohol is a very common agent among the headache and migraine triggers, so you are recommended to drink its heavy amount.

 Food additives and artificial sweeteners:

 Processed meats that have tyramine and preservatives are linked to triggering migraines.
 Hot dogs are also included in the list.
-Nitrites that are used for food coloring or add a flavor have the capacity to arouse headache, whereas food items like salami, luncheon meat, pepperoni, and sausage can trigger short-time migraine.
+Nitrites that are used for food coloring or adding a flavor can arouse headaches, whereas food items like salami, luncheon meat, pepperoni, and sausage can trigger short-term migraine.

 Monosodium glutamate:

-Monosodium glutamate (MSG) has the capacity to trigger migraines.
-This substance is probably used in the Chinese foods to offer better taste and as a meat tenderizer.
-The ingredients of MSG such as sodium or calcium caseinate, autolyzed yeast, yeast extract, hydrolyzed oat flour, and texturized protein have to be avoided.
-These ingredients are mixed in the foods that fuel migraine headaches, so check them if they are served on your platter.
+Monosodium glutamate (MSG) can trigger migraines.
+This substance is probably used in Chinese foods to improve taste and tenderize meat.
+MSG-containing ingredients such as sodium or calcium caseinate, autolyzed yeast, yeast extract, hydrolyzed oat flour, and texturized protein must be avoided.
+These ingredients are mixed in foods that fuel migraine headaches, so check them if they are served on your platter.

 You can experience some signs of MSG-related headaches, such as: